15 April 2021

 Emergency repairs can be reported in the usual way by phoning our customer services team on 020 7780 3070 and will be given priority.
 You can find out what is an emergency repair by clicking HERE.
 We will do our best to respond to emergencies within our usual service offer but are not able to guarantee this still because of the pressure on resources.

 Gas servicing and other essential health and safety work is also continuing as it has done, throughout this period.
-All contractors are following COVID-19 working guidance and are wearing PPE when entering people's homes.
+All contractors are closely following COVID-19 working guidance and are wearing PPE when entering people's homes.
 Our priority is keeping our residents, staff and contractors safe during this period.
-Please remember that THCH has landlord obligations to deliver compliance related checks and maintenance work throughout the lockdown period and your cooperation in giving access is appreciated.
+Please remember that THCH has landlord obligations to deliver compliance related checks and maintenance work and your cooperation in giving access is appreciated.

 To continue to safeguard against the risks of Covid 19 we will only visit you at home if we cannot deal with your service request in any other way - for example we will need to visit your home to complete a repair, but we may be able to do property inspections via video calls.